Health Care, Insurance, and Local Health Care Facilities

-If you are seen by a doctor, you may be given a prescription for medications to help you recover from illness or injury.
-When you are given this, it needs to be filled by a licensed pharmacist.
+You may be given a prescription for medications to help you recover from illness or injury.
+Prescriptions must be filled by a licensed pharmacist.
 The Student Health Center has a pharmacy.
 There are also pharmacies located within stores such as Walmart, Kroger, Walgreens, CVS and Chaney’s.

 Dental and Vision Care

 Dental and Vision care is separate from medical care in this country, and most health insurance does not cover dental or optological procedures.
 Separate dental and vision insurance must be obtained for dental or vision coverage.
 Employees of the University can purchase dental insurance through Human Resources.
 Vision or eye-care insurance can be purchased from a variety of insurance companies found online.

 You may reach the Counseling Center by calling 915-3784 or visiting their website.